 “Utopias: Navigating Without Coordinates” by AAA collective (Chloê Langford, Fedya Balashov, Gabriel Helfenstein, Jack Perkins, Jessica Palmer, Jira Duguid, Matias Brunacci, Merle Leufgen, Nick Morrison & Tristan Neu).

-“Utopias: Navigating Without Coordinates”, in its most literal sense, is a collection of nine mini-dimensions by just as many authors.
+“Utopias: Navigating Without Coordinates”, in its most literal sense, is a collection of nine minidimensions by just as many authors.
 The shared goal of this collective was to realize their own individual versions of paradise, each none more imporant than the others, demolishing any sense of hierarchy.
-The structure reinforces what seems to be AAA’s vision: working together to boost, not compete, with each other.
+The structure reinforces what seems to be their vision: Working together to boost, not compete, with each other.

-A couple sections of “Utopias: Navigating Without Coordinates” really illuminates the humanity behind this all.
-This is not a bunch of weirdo art students trying to make some nonsense, it’s a collective of thoughtful humans attempting to manifest their ideals into a virtual tangibility.
+A couple sections of “Utopias: Navigating Without Coordinates” really illuminate the humanity behind this all.
+This is not a bunch of art students trying to make some nonsense; it is a collective of thoughtful humans attempting to manifest their ideals into a virtual tangibility.
 There is no pretense here.
-AAA does their best to share their dreams with us, an impossible task in itself.
-Yet, it’s not a waste because searching for what can be certainly nudges us closer to making that actually happen.
+The AAA collective does their best to share their dreams with us, an impossible task in itself.
+Yet, it is not a waste because searching for what can be certainly nudges us closer to making that actually happen.
+[PLAY]